What is Autism/Autism Spectrum Disorder (ASD)?

 What is Applied Behaviour Analysis (ABA)?

-Applied Behaviour Analysis is the scientific study of behaviour that focuses on identifying the environmental variables that influence and maintain behaviour and applying these principles to change behaviour of social significance.
-The principles of ABA are essential in the treatment of autism, but what many don’t know is that ABA is used in fields well beyond autism such as; Organizational Behaviour Management, Marketing, Education, Gambling, Sports, Addictions, to name a few.
+ABA is the scientific study of behaviour that focuses on identifying the environmental variables that influence and maintain behaviour, and applying these principles to change behaviour of social significance.
+The principles of ABA are essential in the treatment of autism, but what many don’t know is that ABA is used beyond the autism population in fields such as; organizational behaviour management, marketing, education, sports, and addictions, to name a few.

 How is ABA beneficial for individuals with autism?

-Practitioners utilize the principles of Applied Behaviour Analysis to develop individualized intervention plans for individuals with autism.
-These principles are used to increase and strengthen targeted skills as well as decreasing challenging behaviours.
-The use of ABA with individuals with autism is an evidence-based practice.
+Practitioners utilize the principles of applied behaviour analysis to develop individualized intervention plans for individuals with autism.
+These principles are used to increase and strengthen targeted skills and decrease challenging behaviours.
+The use of ABA with individuals with autism is an evidence-based practice with an emphasis on positive reinforcement.

 What does ‘evidence-based practice’ mean?

-In order for a treatment approach to be considered ‘evidence-based’ the approach must have empirical evidence/research that supports the validity of that treatment.
-There is an extensive body of research that supports the effectiveness of Applied Behaviour Analysis as a treatment for individuals with autism.
+For a treatment to be considered ‘evidence-based’ the approach must have empirical evidence/research that supports the validity of that treatment.
+There is an extensive body of research that supports the effectiveness of applied behaviour analysis as a treatment for individuals with autism.

 What is the difference between ABA and IBI?

-Applied Behaviour Analysis (ABA) is the scientific study of behaviour that focuses on the relationship between variables in the environment and their impact on behaviour.
+Applied behaviour analysis (ABA) is the scientific study of behaviour that focuses on the relationship between environmental variables and their impact on behaviour.
 Intensive Behavioural Intervention (IBI) is the application of ABA principles.
 In other words, IBI uses ABA principles in an intensive therapeutic approach for children with autism.
-These two terms are often used interchangeably and as a result can be quite confusing.
-In 2000, the Ministry of Children, Community and Social Services (MCCSS) adapted the term IBI when they began providing funding for children with autism.
-In 2018, the MCCSS dropped the term IBI and now uses only the term ABA.
+These two terms are often used interchangeably and can be quite confusing.
+In 2000, the Ministry of Children, Community and Social Services (MCCSS) adopted the term IBI when they began to provide funding for ABA services.
+In 2018, the MCCSS dropped the term IBI and now only uses the term ABA.

 Who can provide ABA services?

-Many states in the U.S. have made it law that individuals providing ABA services must be licensed.
-Unfortunately, in Canada we do not yet have any regulations or restrictions on who can offer these services.
-Therefore, it becomes the responsibility of the parents to try and determine who is qualified to work with their child.
-This can be a difficult task.
-As parents research service providers for their child, one question that should always be asked is ‘who is supervising the program?’.
-The Ministry of Children, Community and Social Services of Ontario stipulate that in order to receive funding, an ABA program must be supervised by a Board Certified Behaviour Analyst (BCBA) or Psychologist.
-Regardless of whether a family is receiving funding or still waiting, this should be a standard all parents should require of their provider.
+Parents often face the difficult task of trying to determine who is qualified to work with their child.
+As parents research different service providers, an essential question to ask is, ‘Who is supervising the program?’.
+The Ministry of Children, Community and Social Services (MCCSS ) has stipulated that an ABA program must be supervised by a Board Certified Behaviour Analyst (BCBA) to receive OAP funding.
+Regardless of whether a family is receiving funding or still waiting, this should be a standard that parents require of their service provider.

-Reaching Beyond Autism, INC. is owned and operated by a BCBA with over 21 years experience working with children with autism, 10 of which have been as a BCBA.
+For OAP funding to be used for ABA services, the service provider must be an OAP-approved provider.
+Reaching Beyond Autism, INC. is an approved provider and is owned and operated by a BCBA with over 25 years of experience working with children with autism, 14 of which have been as a BCBA.

 Is data collection important?

 Yes!
-At Reaching Beyond children’s ABA programs incorporate several different data collection systems depending on the goal of each program.
-Reliable data provides valuable information as to whether skills are being acquired and when revisions are needed.
-Instructor Therapists are trained on the importance of data collection and how to record useful, consistent and dependable data.
+At Reaching Beyond, a student’s program incorporates several different data collection systems depending on the goal of each program.
+Reliable data provides valuable information on whether a skill is being acquired and when revisions are needed.
+Instructor Therapists are trained on the importance of data collection and how to record useful, consistent, and dependable data.

 What is the difference between BCBA, BCaBA, RBT?